© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman camp, 900m NNE of Featherwood is a scheduled monument protected by Historic England under reference 1008881.
 View the official record →

-Roman camp 900m NNE of Featherwood is a Roman military installation situated in Northumberland.
+Roman camp, 900m NNE of Featherwood is a fortified military installation dating to the Roman occupation of Britain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008881.

 Roman camp, 900m NNE of Featherwood is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008881.